tkenning/dev.na.bambora.com/source/docs/guides/custom_checkout.md

 ## Basic Usage

-This is a basic example of html and javascript that adds CustomCheckout to your payment page:
+This is a basic example of HTML and JavaScript that adds CustomCheckout to your payment page:

 ***HTML***